Pseudorapidity density distributions of charged particles and transverse momentum spectra of identified particles in pp collisions in PACIAE 4.0 model: INTRODUCTION

 The paper is organized as follows.
 In Sec. \ref{mod}, we briefly introduce PACIAE 4.0 model.
-Section \ref{rad} shows the simulated results of the pseudorapidity density distributions of charged particles and the transverse momentum spectra of identified particles in pp collisions at various collision energies and the comparison with experimental data.
+Section \ref{rad} shows the simulated results of the pseudorapidity density distributions of charged particles, the transverse momentum spectra of identified particles and the particle ratios of $K/\pi$ and $p/\pi$ in pp collisions at various collision energies and the comparison with experimental data.
 A brief conclusion is presented in Sec. \ref{con}.